-This story is a part of Find Out Florida, a WUFT News series built from your questions.
+This story is a part of Untold Florida, a WUFT News series built from your questions.
 Audrey Dickinson, an audience member, asked us, “What dangers are posed to the Silver River by the Sleepy Creek permit and the St. Johns River Water Management District’s decisions about it?”

 The legal feud over a Marion County cattle ranch’s request for more water to expand its beef processing facility continues.

 The cattle ranch Sleepy Creek Lands seeks a permit to take an additional 1.22 million gallons of groundwater per day from Silver Springs and Silver River.
 The water increase will take place in years 2017 through 2023.
 Sleepy Creek Land will use the additional water to produce more grass and hay to feed cattle.
 This will help convert more than 7,000 acres of their north tract into part of the cattle grazing processing operation which covers about 30,000 acres in northern Marion County.

 Petitioners are seeking to invalidate the emergency minimum flow rule for Silver Springs that the St. Johns River Water Management District Governing Board approved in April.